kailash-manasarovar/statement/docs/timeline/2023/october.md

 ### Piano

-- Piano classes are good and Paqui does a good job of pretending she's neutral.
+- Piano classes are good.
+- Paqui does a good job of pretending she's neutral.
 - I like her teaching style.
-It's a breath of fresh air after Maria.
+- It's a breath of fresh air after Maria.
+- It reminds me of when I studied with Joan Carles after becoming [totally fed up with Domingo in 2015](../early-years/2015.md#first-class-of-january).

 ## Porn and sexual arousal